Ludovic Fabregas

-Ludovic Fabregas (born 1 July 1996) is a French professional handball player for ONE Veszprém and the French national team.
+Ludovic Fabregas (born 1 July 1996) is a French professional handball player for FC Barcelona and the French national team.
+He is widely considered one of the best players of his generation.

 Career

 Fabregas started playing handball at Banyuls HB in 2004.
 In 2011, he joined the youth team of Montpellier Handball.
 Here he made his senior debut in the 2013-14 season.
 In 2015, he signed a professional contract with the club.
 With Montpellier, he won the 2016 French Cup.
 In 2018, he won the EHF Champions League and IHF Men's Super Globe.

 He then joined Spanish top team FC Barcelona.
 Here, he won the Liga ASOBAL, Copa ASOBAL, Spanish Cup, and Supercup.
 In 2022, he once again won the Champions League.
 In the final he scored the deciding penalty to win the match.

 In 2021, he was nominated to the best player in the world.

-In 2023, he joined Hungarian Veszprém KC.
+In 2023, he joined Hungarian Veszprém KC and in 2025 Spanish Barcelona (HC).

 National team

 Fabregas debuted for the French national team on 10 June 2015 against Czechia.

 At the 2016 Olympics, he won silver medals with the French team.
 He won the 2017 World Championship.
 At the 2018 European Championship and 2019 World Championship, he won bronze medals at both occasions.

 At the 2020 Olympics in Tokyo, he won gold medals.
 Here, he was included in the tournament All star team.

 At the 2023 World Championship, he won silver medals with the French team, and was once again selected for the tournament all star team.

 In 2024, he won the European Championship.
 He played all 9 games and scored 44 goals.
 At the 2025 World Championship, he won bronze medals with the French team.
 He played 8 games and scored 23 goals.